-The tow pylon is manufactured from high strength aluminum alloy, engineered for durability.
+The watersports tow point (pylon) is manufactured from high strength aluminum alloy, engineered for durability.
 It is "hard coat anodized" and impregnated with a PTFE (teflon) material.
 If the pylon becomes loose, stop using the pylon and take the boat to your Correct Craft Dealer for service.

 Avoid personal injury.
-This water tow pylon was designed for water skiing only.
-Any other uses, such as parasailing, kite flying, towing other boats and/or using an extended pylon, may overstress the pylon possibly causing personal injury and/or equipment damage.
-DO NOT sit behind (aft) the tow pylon when towing skiers.
+This pylon was designed for water skiing only.
+Any other uses, such as parasailing, kite flying, towing other boats and/or using pylon extensions, may overstress the pylon possibly causing personal injury and/or equipment damage.
+DO NOT sit behind (aft) the pylon when towing skiers.

-CAUTION Although the extended pylon and barefoot booms have become popular additions to many tournament inboards, Correct Craft strongly objects and opposes the use of any pylon extension, whether up or to the side of any of its products.
+Although pylon extensions and barefoot booms have become popular additions to many tournament inboards, Correct Craft strongly objects and opposes the use of any pylon extension, whether up or to the side of any of its products.
 The use of pylon extensions can alter the handling characteristics of the boat, possibly resulting in dangerous instability, which could then lead to loss of control, a situation which could cause serious or fatal injury to the boat driver, passengers, skiers and anyone else who might be in the vicinity of such a mishap.

-CAUTION Correct Craft does not approve of any structural changes, additions or modifications to our products.
+Structural changes, additions or modifications to our products.
 Any time a dealer or consumer makes a change to our product, they do so at their own risk and sole liability.
 Correct Craft, Inc. will not be held liable for unauthorized changes, whether deletions or additions, to the original equipment / product manufactured and sold by Correct Craft, Inc., even if such changes and additions are made by an "authorized" Correct Craft Dealer, customer, promotional representative or any other person, known or unknown to Correct Craft, Inc.

-Bow Features of Your Sport Nautique
+Bow Features of Your Air Nautique

 The open bow section of your boat has removable cushions.
 The center section can be removed and stored in the trunk or under the love seat.
-The cushion on the starboard side of the bow section of the 210 and 216 can be removed to access the insulated cooler.
+The cushion on the starboard side of the bow section of the 206, 210 and 216 can be removed to access the insulated cooler.
 The bow cushion of the 226 can be removed to access the cooler.
-Storage can be accessed by removing the other cushions..
+Storage can be accessed by removing the other cushions.

-Driver's Seat Adjustment (210 and 216)
+Driver's Seat Adjustment (206, 210 and 216)